-Table 55 (mary of the Expe ives ABC, ACL, T AL Alternatives Post-Season A M Alternatives In-Season A M Alternatives VEC ABCs, ACLs, TALs (Preferred) Status Quo/No Action Pound-for- Pound Payback (Preferred) Status Quo/No Action Zero Possession at 100 % of TAL Incidental Possession at Trigger (Preferred) Incidental Possession at Trigger and Zero Possession at 100% of TAL Status Quo/No Action Target Positive This alternative would set eatch and landings limits for target species that are based on the best available science.
-Negative This afternative would not set catch and landings limits for target species that are based on the best available science.
+14010 00 0 ADO AOT T anary of the Expe Dent Samera A A Alternation 1762 X. 0 ADC, ACL, 1 AL Alternatives Post-Season A M Alternatives In-Season A M Alternatives VEC ABCs, ACLs, TALs (Preferred) Status Quo/No Action Pound-for- Pound Payback (Preferred) Status Que/Ne Action Zero Possession at 100 % of TAL Incidental Possession at Trigger (Preferred) Incidental Possession at Trigger and Zero Possession at 100% of TAL Status Quo/No Action Target Positive This alternative would set catch and landings limits for target species that are based on the best available science.
+Negative This alternative would not set catch and landings limits for target species that are based on the best available science.
 Positive This alternative would provide assurance that landings would stay within the limits that are based on the best available science.
 Negative This alternative would not set catch and landings limits that are based on the best available science.
-Positive This alternative would provide assurance that landings would stay within the timits that are based on the best available science Neutral Allows trips fishing to continue, without causing large amounts of discards.
+Positive This alternative would provide assurance that landings would stay within the limits that are based on the best available science Neutral Allows trips fishing to continue, without causing large amounts of discards.
 Positive This alternative would provide assurance that landings would stay within the limits that are based on the best available science.
 Negative This alternative would not set catch and landings limits that are based on the best available science.
 Non-Target Neutral Potential redirected effort would be limited by the ACL frameworks in place for the other species that may be targeted.
 Neutral This alternative would likely result in no change to current fishing operations.
-Neutral This would likely lead to either no change in fishing, or a reduction in fishing effort, that would be accounted for under the analysis of the other species' ACL frameworks, Nentral This alternative would likely result in no change to current fishing operations.
+Nentral This would likely lead to either no change in fishing, or a reduction in fishing effort, that would be accounted for under the analysis of the other species' ACL frameworks, Nentral This alternative would likely result in no change to current fishing operations.
 Neutral Potential redirected effort would be limited by the ACL frameworks in place for the other species that may be targeted.
 Neutral Trips for other species would continue at the same incidental level of small-mesh multispecies that are currently landed.
-Neutral This would likely lead to either no change in fishing, or a reduction in fishing effort, that would be accounted for under the analysis of the other species ACL framework.
-Neutral Trips for other species would continue at the same incidental level of small- mesh multispecies that are currently landed.
-EFH Positive atch, and by extension thern Red Hake) is l on, fishing effort, w n.
-However, if the Protected Species Neutral atch, and by extension :
+Neutrat This would likely lead to either no change in fishing, or a reduction in fishing effort, that would be accounted for under the analysis of the other species ACL framework.
+Neutral Trips for other species would continue at the same incidental level of small- mesh multispecies that are currently landed, EFH Neutral to Low It is likely that co stock (likely Nor Positive atch, and by extension (thern Red Hake) is l on, fishing effort, w harvested and AMs ould not change du e to the implement ation of this actio m.
+However, if the 19 to a positive imp eatch limit for a Protected Species Neutral It is likely that catch, and by extension, fishing effort, would not change due to the implementation of this action.